Alireza-Moh/whisperer-for-laravel-docs/settings.md

 ### Standard Application
 ![Settings Laravel packages](./images/settings/project-type-standard-application.png)

-Choose this option for a traditional/standard Laravel project structure.
+Choose this option for a standard Laravel project structure.
 This is the default project type.
 This option assumes a single-directory structure without modular separation.